 Jackie Robinson (west) to Myrtle Ave.

-Right on the access road, right on Myrtle, and a quick left on 80th St. Go uphill over train tracks and turn right into mall.
+Right on the access road, right on Myrtle, and a quick left on 80th St. Go uphill over train tracks and turn right into the mall.

 Parking garage and short-term parking on the Atlas' oval.